Cyprus has a reputation for good public education and it is in the top three countries in Europe in terms of the amount of GDP it spends on education.

 The island has a rich past with preserved tombs, ancient mosaics and a whole town designated as a Unesco World Heritage Site.
 Modern Cyprus is equally fascinating; the former British colony sits at the crossroads of east and west (the capital Nicosia is closer to Beirut than Athens) and although the island has had its share of strife, today the combination of Coptic Christian, Islamic, ancient Greek pagan and British colonial influences come together to create a unique culture.

-If you want to study for a degree in Cyprus, take a look at the following information to help you choose the institution that is right for you.
+If you want to study for a degree in Cyprus, take a look at the best universities based on the Times Higher Education World University Rankings 2018 to choose the institution that is right for you.

 The Cyprus University of Technology is a public university in Limassol, the island’s second city, which is on the south coast.
 A new university, CUT was only established in 2004 and its first students began classes in the 2007-08 academic year.